Atif-09/sqldelight-kmp-template/README.md

-This is a Kotlin Multiplatform template for sql-delight targeting Android, iOS, Desktop.
+This is a Kotlin Multiplatform template for sql-delight targeting Android, iOS, Desktop, Web.

-**Note:** Currently, only the above 3 platforms are supported.
-Compose/Web will be added soon.
+**Note:** In Compose/Web there is an issue when you run jsBrowserDevelopmentRun gradle task it show an error.
+Like following but upon closing it everything works fine.

+If you run jsBrowserProductionRun gradle task then everything works fine